Mich-b/webappsecuritybook/004injectionattacks/003xss/000introxss.md

 # Cross-site scripting (XSS)
 Cross-Site Scripting (XSS) attacks are a type of injection attack, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks are successful when these malicious scripts are then shown in victim users' browsers.
 Since the victim user’s browser has no way to know that the script should not be trusted, it will be executed.
 Moreover, because it runs on the same origin as the trusted application, the malicious script can access any cookies, session tokens, or other sensitive information retained by the browser and used with that site.
 These scripts can even rewrite the content of the HTML page.

+# Impact of XSS
+Successful XSS attacks often lead to a serious compromise of your application.
+Attackers may steal cookies, they can initiate forged requests (leading to CSRF), they can manipulate the DOM, steal security tokens, etc. [This website](http://www.xss-payloads.com/) keeps a list of potentially useful XSS payloads.

 # Types of XSS
 ## Stored XSS (type I)
 Stored XSS generally occurs when user input is stored on the target server, such as in a database, in a message forum, visitor log, comment field, etc. A victim will then retrieve the stored data from the web application without that data being made safe to render in the browser.
 With the advent of HTML5 and other browser technologies, we can envision the attack payload being permanently stored in the victim’s browser, such as an HTML5 database, and never being sent to the server at all.